 Law enforcement is provided by California Highway Patrol for incidents on Highway 1, California Department of Parks and Recreation Rangers for incidents in state parks, and Monterey County Sheriff’s Office for incidents in other areas.
 Big Sur has no municipal police department.

 Vegetation fires, also known as wildland fires or forest fires, are a threat to Big Sur residents, visitors, structures, flora and fauna.
 Fires due to lightning and other natural events are largely unavoidable.
 However, fires caused by carelessness are avoidable.
 Obey all local regulations concerning campfires, and take extra care when igniting and extinguishing anything.
-Big Sur Volunteer Fire Brigade, Mid Coast Fire Brigade, U.S. Forest Service, and Cal Fire provide fire services in Big Sur.
+Big Sur Fire, Mid Coast Fire Brigade, U.S. Forest Service, and Cal Fire provide fire services in Big Sur.

 MM = mile marker, roadside markers along Highway 1 in Monterey County that indicate the number of miles north of the border between Monterey and San Luis Obispo counties.

 Big Sur has no hospitals.
 One ground ambulance is stationed in Big Sur at MM 45.
 Depending on your location, the nearest hospital could be more than one hour’s drive by ground ambulance.
 Patients may be flown out by air ambulance (helicopter) depending on injuries and weather conditions.
 Also, it can take more than one hour for First Responders - Fire, Ambulance, Police - to reach you.

 32 miles north of Big Sur Post Office at MM 45 | Community Hospital of the Monterey Peninsula | 23625 Holman Highway | Monterey, CA 93940 | 831.625.4900